 In addition to our internal programs, we currently are collaborating with two pharmaceutical companies to advance other applications of our TLR-targeted compounds.
 We are collaborating with Merck KGaA for the use of TLR9 agonists in cancer treatment, excluding cancer vaccines.
-Merck KGaA is conducting clinical trials of IMO-2055, which Merck KGaA refers to as EMD 1201081, in combination with other cancer therapy agents in cancer indications including a Phase 2 clinical trial in squamous cell carcinoma of the head and neck.
+Merck KGaA has conducted clinical trials of IMO-2055, which Merck KGaA refers to as EMD 1201081, in combination with other cancer therapy agents in cancer indications including an ongoing Phase 2 clinical trial in squamous cell carcinoma of the head and neck (SCCHN).
+In July 2011, Merck KGaA informed us that, based on increased incidence of neutropenia and electrolyte imbalances reported in a separate Phase 1 trial of IMO-2055 in combination with cisplatin, 5-fluorouracil, and cetuximab (Erbitux®) in patients with first-line SCCHN as compared to published data from a trial of cisplatin, 5-fluorouracil, and Erbitux® without IMO-2055, Merck KGaA had re-evaluated its clinical development program and decided that it would not conduct further clinical development of IMO-2055 at this stage.
+Merck KGaA also informed us that it plans to complete its ongoing Phase 2 trial of IMO-2055 in combination with Erbitux® in second-line patients with recurrent or metastatic SCCHN.
+There have been no serious safety concerns observed to date in the Phase 2 trial of Erbitux®.
+Merck KGaA also advised us that they intend to continue evaluating follow-on TLR9 agonists created by Idera under the collaboration.

 We also are collaborating with Merck Sharpe & Dohme Corp., or Merck, for the use of TLR7, TLR8, and TLR9 agonists as vaccine adjuvants in the fields of cancer, infectious diseases, and Alzheimer's disease.
 Merck KGaA and Merck are not related.